Gwenbleidd32/easy-peasy-k6-tests/README.md

 I'd recommend reading the following article for clarification on best practices for writing tests: https://grafana.com/docs/k6/latest/testing-guides/test-types/

-And this article for more details into writing k6 scripts. https://grafana.com/docs/k6/latest/get-started/running-k6/
+And this article for more details into writing k6 scripts: https://grafana.com/docs/k6/latest/get-started/running-k6/

 Within my attached repo you'll see an example of the 3 varying scripts I've used to test different integrations of my Kubernetes including Istio.